ikaren/auto-man/README.md

 ```

-* write your project configuration with .xml and put it in /xml. (there has a simple-demo.xml)
+* write your project configuration with .xml and put it in /xml. (there is a simple-demo.xml)
 * run start.sh or start.cmd if you are windows user.